bfreis/kinesis-analytics/README.md

 Point your browser to `https://console.aws.amazon.com/elasticbeanstalk` and create two new Tomcat 7 Java 7 applications.

+Note: please ensure that your Elastic Beanstalks have an associated IAM role with Kinesis-related permissions.

 ## Elastic Beanstalk environment configuration

 Since this is a multi-subproject Play project, you'll need to